 - Oat hay: It is another excellent feed for horses.
 But the price of this hay depends on the area where it grows.
 Sometimes, it has fewer proteins and more calcium and phosphorus.

-The growing season affects the price of a bale of hay.
+The growing season affects the hay bale cost.

 But when we have a lot of rain or cold weather, the pastures are vacant; no hay is harvested, and the price of hay skyrockets.
 You can pick up bales in the fields for a dollar or have them delivered for three dollars during good hay seasons.